Magnitus-/ExpressUser/README.md

 - I want to implement session consistency (for logged in users) with user profile modifications (for updates and deletions)

-- Strongly considering changing the URLs for Login and Logout from '/Session/User' to '/Session/Self/User' to clarify that the ressource being operated on is the requester's own session.

 Known Bug(s)
 ============